Club (weapon): Law enforcement

 Police forces and their predecessors have traditionally favored the use, whenever possible, of less lethal weapons than guns or blades.
 Until recent times, when alternatives such as tasers and capsicum spray became available, this category of policing weapon has generally been filled by some form of wooden club variously termed a truncheon, baton, nightstick, or lathi.
 Short, flexible clubs are also often used, especially by plainclothes officers who need to avoid notice.
 These are known colloquially as blackjacks, saps, or coshes.

 Conversely, criminals have been known to arm themselves with an array of homemade or improvised clubs, generally of easily concealable sizes, or which can be explained as being carried for legitimate purposes (such as baseball bats).

-In addition, Shaolin monks and members of other religious orders around the world have employed cudgel's from time to time as defensive weapons.
+In addition, Shaolin monks and members of other religious orders around the world have employed cudgels from time to time as defensive weapons.